thedanishdev/Signup-page/README.md

 # Signup-page

+Author: Danish Naseer

 Thsis is the SignUp-page created using glassmorphic effect.
-And This is the first git repository.
+And this is my first git repository.